akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlogPart1.md

  Fig1.
 Picture generated with help of http://alexlenail.me/NN-SVG/index.html

-The following is a mathematical representation of the neural network:
+The following is a mathematical representation of the neural network until now:

 ![equations1](equations1.gif)